cococats/gorge/README.md

 - HTTP Authorization.
 - Adding parameters.

-Please feel free to add those features in a seperate doc in the `lib/gorge` folder.
+Please feel free to add those features in a seperate doc.

 Please make sure to update tests as appropriate.